 My name is Songmi Han.
 I was born in rural North Korea to an affluent family, but when I was 3 years old, my father started beating my mom.
 Finally, she divorced him and I ended up attending Elementary School for only one year.
 We lived in a barn with cows for two years.
 But I have fond memories of that time because I developed such a deep relationship with my mom

 Two days before my 12th birthday, she said she had to leave but she’d be back by October 10.
-She wrote down a multiplication table for me and said, “When I return, I’m gonna test you.”
-So I studied hard.
+She wrote down a multiplication table for me to memorize.
+I studied hard.
 But October 10th came and went.
 I started to panic.
 Where was she?

 I stayed at my Auntie’s house.
-When I heard a train approaching, I’d run to the station.
-I’d ask strangers, “Have you see a lady who looks like this?”
+When I heard a train approaching, I’d run to the station and ask strangers: “Have you see a lady who looks like this?”
 And I wasn’t the only one – the train stations were filled with homeless children.
 Many couldn’t even recall their mothers’ faces.

 Eventually, she sent us a letter – just wait a little longer, she said.